Unbistrackted/Callvote/README.md

 # Description

-This is a plugin for [EXILED](https://github.com/ExMod-Team/EXILED) that allows calling Kick, RestartRound, Kill, RespawnWave, or custom votes using **KEYBINDS** or **CONSOLE COMMANDS** in the same format as the Source Engine (Left 4 Dead 2/Counter-Strike: Global Offensive).
+This is a plugin for [EXILED](https://github.com/ExMod-Team/EXILED) that allows calling and voting for Kick, RestartRound, Kill, RespawnWave, or custom votes using **KEYBINDS** or **CONSOLE COMMANDS** in the same format as the Source Engine (Left 4 Dead 2/Counter-Strike: Global Offensive).